Deregistering a vehicle

 table of content

-During deregistration, it is also possible to apply for the registration number to be held for another vehicle for a maximum period of six months.
+During deregistration, it is also possible to apply for the registration number to be held for another vehicle for a maximum period of twelve months.
 In this case, the new vehicle must be registered with the registration office where the previous vehicle was deregistered.

 In general, these rules also apply to EU citizens with a vehicle registered in Austria.